shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 **Duration**: 30 minutes

-You should follow all of the steps provided in this section _before_ taking part in the hands-on lab ahead of time as some of these steps take time.
+You should follow all of the steps provided in this section before taking part in the hands-on lab, as some of these steps take time.

 ## Task 1 - Prepare Azure Machine Learning workspace